Sam | Edited by Johanna

 If your pension provider goes bust, you do have protection - see our pension need-to-knows for more information.

 Quite simply no. Auto-enrolment is the equivalent of a payrise - not something you'd throw away lightly.
-Lifetime ISAs, due to start in April 2017 if you're under 40 then, will allow you to save for retirement (accessing it at 60) and the state will add 25% on top - that's £1 for every £4 saved.
+Lifetime ISAs, available if you're under 40 when you apply, will allow you to save for retirement (accessing it at 60) and the state will add 25% on top - that's £1 for every £4 saved.

 You can definitely get both - read all about it in our Lifetime ISAs guide.